An interview with Dr. Laura Markham

 But what would happen if we didn’t freak-out?

 What if we stopped, took a deep breath, and recognized our feelings.
 Maybe you say something to shift your thinking: She’s three.
 She won’t do this when she’s six.
-She’s acting like a three year old because she’s a three year old.
+She’s acting like a three-year-old because she is a three year old.
 Take a moment to ask yourself, is this an emergency?
 Most likely the answer will be “no.”

-At the end of this, what does he want to do?
-He wants to use the toilet.
-He also feels close to you.
+At the end of this, what does he/she want to do?
+He/she wants to use the toilet.
+He/she also feels close to you.

 Yelling makes us feel temporarily better.
 It can also be addictive because it actually helps us squash our painful feelings down (like eating when nervous).
 But if you actually take a moment to experience your emotions, the feelings will dissipate.